KseniiaErnest/JS-Module1-FinalProject-Game/README.md

 </div>

 - <footer> which holds the text that will be manupilating via JS as well as timer.

+---JavaScript---
+- Need questions.js that will be my questions bank, and it will hold objects, i need to put it first as it is a data file and if js does not load it fisrt the error might occurr;
+- Need script.js that will hold the rest of the code, DOM manupilation;
+- Creating _questions.js_ first, inside i declare variable _questionsBank that will be an array holding multiple objects.
+Each object consists of question property, 4 option properties and answers property with respective values (so creating key-value).
+There are going to be 10 objects as i want to have 10 questions (levelup: see optionns).
+- After the Bank is done, move to the script code.
+It will consists of 7 parts:
+1. Set and initialize variables;
+2. Load current questions into the app, create a function the will load the questions;
+3. Create functions we need - setting the tracker/progress, changing the dispaly fro none to block/from block to none, calculating and dispalying final score;
+4. Generate random number (via number of the object from the array), unused number (so there are no repeats) and set timer
+5. Making the option selection work (changing color depending on the answer);
+6. When _the next button_ is clicked, load the next question;
+7. _Play Again_ button clicked, refresh page, what happens; seeting up random question number again;

 - We'll need some way to store the questions in the quiz along with their answers.